ender01/Android-application-security/Android application security checklist.md

 ## Data Validation
 ### DV-001 Check JavaScript Execution in WebViews
 #### Overview
-JavaScript is disabled in a WebView by default, but can be enabled through the WebSettings.
+JavaScript is disabled in a `WebView` by default, but can be enabled through the `WebSettings`.
 #### Code review
 Check the `setJavaScriptEnabled()` method in source code.
 #### Manual assessment
 N/A
 #### Excepted result
 JavaScript is disabled.
-If enabled, make sure no malicious code is executed.
+If enabled, proper validation must be implemented to prevent from malicious code execution.

 ---
 ### DV-002 Check resources included in WebViews
 #### Overview
-WebView supports  a number of  different file formats,  including:
+`WebView` supports  a number of  different file formats,  including:
--HTML
+    - HTML
--PDF
+    - PDF
--RTF
+    - RTF
--Audio
+    - Audio
--Image
+    - Image
--Video
+    - Video
-Resource can be loaded by loaded through the method `loadURL()`.
+Resource can be loaded through the method `loadURL()`.
 File access should be disabled by explicit if not need:
 ```Java
 webView.getSettings().setAllowFileAccess(false);
 webView.getSettings().setAllowFileAccessFromFileURLs(false);